agcdtmr/100hr-project-news/README.md

 ## Learnings:
 - That navbar is actually a list inside an unordered list
 - H1 element is for the most important word or sentence in one page.
-- I can only use h1 one time.
+- We can only use h1 one time.
 - To use the right html tag for accessibility. like span tag for short text, article for combination of img tag and p tag.
-- division between head, body (header, main, footer)
+- Division between head, body (header, main, footer)
-- hr tag to create a line to divide the sections
+- Hr tag to create a line to divide the sections

 Curious about my other repos?
 See [here](https://github.com/agcdtmr?tab=repositories)